-This option lets you enable or disable access to the diskette drive(s) attached to the system board and in the media console.
+This option lets you enable or disable access to the diskette drive(s) attached to the system board.

 Operate without keyboard

 This option lets you operate your computer with the keyboard unplugged.
 You can enable this option when you want to restrict access to your computer.
 For example, you might want the computer to be used only for viewing an ongoing demonstration or some other system activity.